"Nie słyszę dziewczynki."

 Most feminine nouns have the following forms identical: Nominative plural, Accusative plural, Genitive singular.

-And "dziewczynki" is not only Nominative plural, it's also Genitive singular.
-Actually, most (but not all) feminine nouns have Genitive singular identical to Nominative plural.
+It happens that most (but not all) feminine nouns have Genitive singular which looks like the Nominative plural.